foederierter-datenpool/directory-builder/README.md

-# directory-builder
+# sosuse-directory-builder
-Builds a federated directory from multiple input sources.
+Builds a federated directory of social support services from multiple input sources.

 ## How it works